Putin’s war propaganda becomes ‘patriotic’ lessons in Russian schools

 “We are united and therefore invincible!” a choir of young children screams into the camera, holding balloons in the white-blue-red colors of the Russian flag.

-Russian education minister, Sergey Kravtsov, openly described schools as central to Moscow’s fight to “win the information and psychological war” against the West.
+Russia’s education minister, Sergey Kravtsov, openly described schools as central to Moscow’s fight to “win the information and psychological war” against the West.
 At the same time, Russia has imposed laws against spreading “fake” news or “discrediting” the Russian armed forces — prompting many journalists and activists to leave Russia.

 The country’s Internet regulator, Roskomnadzor, also ordered media outlets to delete reports using the words “invasion” or “war” and only rely on official government sources, which call the Ukraine war a “special operation.”
 Russian state TV removed all entertainment shows from its programming, filling the broadcasts with propaganda-filled talk shows and state-vetted news.

 On March 3, Kravtsov said more than 5 million children across Russia watched a lesson called “Defenders of Peace.”
-It’s part of a government-produced series broadcast online in schools or given to teachers in form of a slide show for mandatory lessons.
+It’s part of a government-produced series broadcast online in schools or given to teachers in the form of a slide show for mandatory lessons.
 The series includes other episodes, including “Adult Conversation About the World,” all pushing Putin’s historical revisionist speeches justifying the Ukraine invasion.
 (Recordings of these lessons were reviewed by The Washington Post.)

 Children are told that Ukraine never truly existed as a country and was once just a tiny piece of land called Malorossiya.
-A slide show of maps follows, claiming that modern Ukraine is a construct of the Soviet Union and areas such as the Crimean Peninsula — which Russian forcibly annexed in 2014 — accidentally fell into Kyiv’s hands after the U.S.S.R.'s collapse in 1991.
+A slide show of maps follows, claiming that modern Ukraine is a construct of the Soviet Union and areas such as the Crimean Peninsula — which Russia forcibly annexed in 2014 — accidentally fell into Kyiv’s hands after the Soviet collapse in 1991.

 The lesson shifts to the World War II era, noting a historical truth that some factions in Ukraine collaborated with the Nazis, although many Ukrainians fought against the Axis.
 But then the lesson goes on to echo Putin’s agitprop of using “Nazi” smears against the current government of Ukrainian President Volodymyr Zelensky.